-Brazil ranks among the largest economies in the world (ranked 12th by the IMF2 in 2020 and 9th by the World Bank3 in 2019), with a population of over 212 million4 and the fifth-largest territory on the planet (over 8.5 million square kilometers).
+Brazil ranks among the largest economies in the world (ranked 13th by the International Monetary Fund (IMF)2 in 2021 and 12th by the World Bank3 in 2020), with a population of over 213 million4 and the fifth-largest territory on the planet (over 8.5 million km2).
 Although it has suffered a severe recession in recent times (especially 2015 and 2016), as an emerging economy the country has huge potential for growth and investment, not only because of its enormous natural wealth (including energy potential), but also because of its large size, potential to increase its consumer market and the need to improve the still insufficient infrastructure available in the country.

-However, as in various other countries, Brazil was severely affected by the covid-19 pandemic, not only in the health sector, but also in the economy, with a projected economic retraction in 2020 estimated at more than 5 per cent.5
+As in various other countries, Brazil was severely affected by the covid-19 pandemic, not only in the health sector, but also in the economy.
+However, the IMF has projected an economic growth in 2021 at 5.2 per cent.5

-In any case, the potential for growth and foreign investment in Brazil is still enormous and the country is likely to recover part of its losses in 2021 (estimated 2.8 per cent GDP growth, according to the IMF).6 Although there are still some bureaucratic and legal obstacles (especially with regard to tax law), investing in Brazil is not difficult, as foreign capital flows occur easily (provided that some simple formalities are fulfilled), and it is no longer as time consuming and costly as it used to be.
+Therefore, the potential for growth and foreign investment in Brazil is still enormous and the country is likely to recover part of its losses in 2021.
+Although there are still some bureaucratic and legal obstacles (especially with regard to tax law), investing in Brazil is not difficult, as foreign capital flows occur easily (provided that some simple formalities are fulfilled), and it is no longer as time consuming and costly as it used to be.
 In addition, there are few industries that have restrictions on foreign direct investment and the list has been shrinking year after year, as has happened very recently with the civil aviation and telecommunications markets.

-While there is still homework to be done, there is a clear tendency for improvement in the business environment.
+While there is still work to be done, there is a clear tendency for improvement in the business environment.

 Common forms of business organisation and their tax treatment

 Businesses usually adopt a corporate form.
-The first steps a non-resident must take to invest in Brazil are: (1) appoint a representative in Brazil (which needs to be a Brazilian resident); (2) enroll with the Brazilian Federal Revenue Service for an Individual Taxpayer Number (CPF), if a foreign individual, or Brazilian Taxpayer Registry (CNPJ), if a foreign entity; (3) submit his or her credentials to the Central Bank of Brazil; and (4) initiate the registration process at the Brazilian Securities Commission (CVM) to operate in the capital market (if this is the case).
-Under Brazilian law, the directors of companies must be resident in the country.
+The first steps a non-resident must take to invest in Brazil are: (1) appoint a representative in Brazil (which needs to be a Brazilian resident); (2) enroll with the Brazilian Federal Revenue Service for an Individual Taxpayer Number (CPF), if a foreign individual, or Brazilian Taxpayer Registry (CNPJ), if a foreign entity; (3) submit his or her credentials to the Central Bank of Brazil; (4) initiate the registration process at the Brazilian Securities Commission (CVM) to operate in the capital market (if this is the case); and (5) if a foreign entity, inform the ultimate beneficial owner of its chain of equity interest to the Brazilian Federal Revenue within a period of 90 days counted from the creation of CNPJ.
+Under Brazilian law, the officers of companies must be resident in the country.